RahulShagri/Reddit-Statistics/README.md

 # How to use
 You'll need
-1. the developer keys from the Reddit API for Authentication
+1. developer keys from the Reddit API for Authentication
-2. the praw module
+2. praw module
-3. the matplotlib module
+3. matplotlib module
-4. the openpyxl module
+4. openpyxl module

 Run the "Main.py".